jingyanjiang/jingyanjiang.github.io/_pages/about.md

 Research Interests
 ======
-My academic interests encompass **causal inference** and **machine learning**, with a focus on **data-driven complex decision-making problems**.
+My academic interests encompass **machine learning**, **data mining**, and **causal inference**, with a focus on **data-driven complex decision-making problems**.
+Besides, I am also interested in the Large Language Model area.

 Currently, I am studying the effect of bike-sharing station changes on shared bikes' demand and supply and the fairness of the bike-sharing system using causal approaches under the guidance of **Professor Woody Zhu**.